hasura/graphql-engine/rfcs/computed-fields-filters-perms-orderby.md

 $function$
 ```

-I should able to fetch an author whose `full_name` is 'Bob Morley'
+I should be able to fetch an author whose `full_name` is 'Bob Morley'

 ```graphql
 query {